dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly maxAttempts: number;
 ```

-The `maxAttempts` property specifies the maximum number of retries (if allowed) on failures.
+This property specifies the maximum number of times the communicator is to be retried.
+Retries are configurable through the [`@OperonCommunicator`](./decorators#operoncommunicator) decorator.